Charles B. Stone III: Biography

-He was born in Fort McPherson, Georgia on March 28, 1904.
+He was born in Fort McPherson, Georgia, on March 28, 1904.

 Early career

-General Stone graduated from the U.S. Military Academy on June 14, 1927 and was commissioned a second lieutenant of Infantry.
+General Stone was appointed to the U.S. Military Academy from Vermont, graduating on June 14, 1927, and was commissioned a second lieutenant of Infantry.

 In September 1927, General Stone was assigned with the 9th Infantry at Fort Sam Houston, Texas.
-Entering the Primary Flying School at Brooks Field, Texas in March 1929, he graduated from the Advanced Flying School at Kelly Field, Texas a year later and was then assigned with the 11th Bomb Squadron at Rockwell Field, California.
-Entering the Air Corps Technical School at Chanute Field, Illinois in September 1931, he graduated the following June and remained there as assistant to the director, Department of Mechanics.
+Entering the Primary Flying School at Brooks Field, Texas, in March 1929, he graduated from the Advanced Flying School at Kelly Field, Texas, a year later and was then assigned with the 11th Bomb Squadron at Rockwell Field, California.
+Entering the Air Corps Technical School at Chanute Field, Illinois, in September 1931, he graduated the following June and remained there as assistant to the director, Department of Mechanics.

-Assigned with the 64th Service Squadron at March Field, California in September 1932, and the following month, General Stone joined the 31st Bomb Squadron there.
+Assigned with the 64th Service Squadron at March Field, California, in September 1932, and the following month, General Stone joined the 31st Bomb Squadron there.
 A year later, he became post operations and engineering officer at Hamilton Field, California.
 From February to May 1934, he was an air mail pilot at Oakland, California, and then joined the 70th Service Squadron at Hamilton Field, assuming command of it in July 1936.
 General Stone was named engineering officer of the 7th Bomb Group there in October 1936.

-Going to Luke Field, Hawaii in July 1937, General Stone was station and group engineering officer and later became post and group material officer.
-Transferred to Wright Field, Ohio in July 1939, he became a unit chief in the Field Service Section.
+Going to Luke Field, Hawaii, in July 1937, General Stone was station and group engineering officer and later became post and group material officer.
+Transferred to Wright Field, Ohio, in July 1939, he became a unit chief in the Field Service Section.

-Entering the Air Corps Tactical School at Field, Alabama in April 1940, General Stone graduated the following June and returned to Wright Field as chief of the supply branch, Air Service Command, after which he was assigned with the Maintenance and Supply Division in the Office of the Assistant Chief of Air Staff at Air Corps headquarters, Washington, D.C.
+Entering the Air Corps Tactical School at Field, Alabama, in April 1940, General Stone graduated the following June and returned to Wright Field as chief of the supply branch, Air Service Command, after which he was assigned with the Maintenance and Supply Division in the Office of the Assistant Chief of Air Staff at Air Corps headquarters, Washington, D.C.